Global SEO Success: Choosing International SEO URL Structure

-One way to ensure that your international marketing campaigns are successful is to choose the right global SEO URL structure from the start, so you don't have to retrofit everything down the line.
+One way to ensure that your international SEO strategy is successful is to choose the right global SEO URL structure from the start, so you don't have to retrofit everything down the line.

 If you want to target a specific country with your website, using a ccTLD is the best way to go.

 A ccTLD is a domain that's been assigned to a specific country, and they're usually two letters long.

 For example, .fr is the ccTLD for France, .ca is the ccTLD for Canada, and .uk is the ccTLD for the United Kingdom.